FutureTwT/HMAH/README.md

 #### 3. Experimental results on MS COCO

 You can easily reimplement the experimental results using the above code.
-The MS COCO dataset link in Section.4.
+The dataset link is provided in Section.4.
 If the results you reimplement differ from the below results, it may be due to machine differences.
+The performances on MS COCO are shown as follow, and the other results can refer our paper.

     [16 bits]
         mAP@500 on I2T: 0.691